Glassdoor/GDCloudFileBrowser/Readme.md

 * GDCloudFileBrowser is tested only for iOS 7 or above and will work only with ARC projects.
 * GDCloudFileBrowser uses UIKit, CoreGraphics.
-* GDCloudFileBrowser uses the DropboxSDK (Core SDK) v1.3.13 which requires QuartzCore, Security.framework
+* GDCloudFileBrowser uses the DropboxSDK [Core SDK](https://www.dropbox.com/developers/downloads/sdks/core/ios/dropbox-ios-sdk-1.3.13.zip) last updated on Sep-15th-2014 (v1.3.13) which requires QuartzCore, Security.framework
-* GDCloudFileBrowser uses the GTL (google-api-objectivec-client) project last updated on Dec-6th-2012 (http://google-api-objectivec-client.googlecode.com/svn/trunk/ google-api-objectivec-client-read-only) which uses Security, SystemConfiguration.
+* GDCloudFileBrowser uses the GTL [google-api-objectivec-client](http://google-api-objectivec-client.googlecode.com/svn/trunk/) last updated on Dec-6th-2012 which uses Security, SystemConfiguration.

 ### Adding GDCloudFileBrowser to your project